Thank you for visiting our site. Let’s get right to it shall we?

 For now we will list the different kinds you can create with a brief description of what they are for.

-Basically, 99% of people will just require the Durable Power of Attorney Form for Ohio.
+Basically, 99% of people will just require the General Durable Power of Attorney Form for Ohio.

-- The basic form covers all of your “regular” daily functions in society as a person.
+- General because it covers all of your “regular” daily functions in society as a person.

-- Durable because it remains in effect after you may become incapacitated (this is the main use of a POA in Ohio).
+- Durable because it remains in effect after you may become incapacitated (this is the main use of an Ohio POA)

-Because this is the most popular type of power of attorney form for residents in Ohio, we have created two versions that are compliant with 2013 Ohio regulations for you to prepare and download immediatey:
+Because this is the most popular type of power of attorney form for residents in Ohio, we have created two versions for you to prepare and download immediatey: